-Surviving the competitive world of online e-commerce requires modern businesses to recognize the importance of governance, velocity, agility, uptime, and multi-channel approaches, all of which we discuss below.
-The enterprise website builder who understands how these factors affect business online can innovate faster, beat competitors to market, and minimize business risk.
+In the competitive marketplace for online ecommerce, modern businesses must recognize the importance of a series of factors, including governance, velocity, agility, uptime, and multi-channel approaches.
+Anyone building an enterprise website who understands how these factors will affect online businesses can not only innovate faster, but beat their competitors to market, and minimize risks to their business.

 Abide by governance

 Enterprise website builders who build their work around the concept of governance will see the best results.
 Governance involves inserting checks and balances into every aspect of an online business, to ensure all changes made are positive and further the company’s prime objectives.

 An important governance step is consulting a legal team over crucial decisions that could have legal repercussions.
 When storing customer data, you must abide by General Data Protection Regulations (GDPR), for example, and these rules vary by territory.